Baritone & Director

 His most recent opera productions include a new production of Humperdinck Hänsel und Gretel for the Wiener Staatsoper, Mozart Così fan tutte, Le nozze di Figaro and Don Giovanni for Opéra de Lyon, Verdi Macbeth at the Metropolitan Opera,New York Bizet Carmen for the Opéra Comique, Paris Handel Alcina at the Wiener Staastoper, Handel Xerxes for the Theater an der Wien, Verdi Simon Boccanegra for Opera di Roma and Verdi Don Carlos for the Bolshoi Theatre of Russia.

-Described by The New York Times as “opera’s disrupter in residence,” director Yuval Sharon has been creating an unconventional body of work that seeks to expand the operatic form.
+Described by the New York Times as “opera’s disrupter in residence,” director Yuval Sharon creates an unconventional body of work that seeks to expand the operatic form.

 He is Artistic Director of Detroit’s Michigan Opera Theatre, a post he took up in 2020 presenting as his first production for the company Twilight: Gods, a recontextualising of Wagner’s Götterdämmerung.
 He also founded, and continues to serve as Artistic Director of The Industry in Los Angeles, an acclaimed company devoted to new and experimental opera that has brought the genre into moving vehicles, train stations and various ‘non-spaces’ such as warehouses, parking lots, and escalator corridors.
 Sharon conceived, directed, and produced the company’s acclaimed world premieres of Hopscotch, Invisible Cities and Crescent City.
 He also devised and directed the company’s two performance installations In C at the Hammer Museum and Nimbus in the Walt Disney Concert Hall.

 Sharon recently completed a critically acclaimed three-year residency with the Los Angeles Philharmonic Orchestra, where his projects included newly commissioned works, site-specific installations and performances outside the Hall.
 Highlights included a new staging of Meredith Monk’s Atlas, an original setting of War of the Worlds performed both inside and outside the Walt Disney Concert Hall simultaneously and a staging of Mahler’s Das Lied von der Erde.

-Sharon was honored with a 2017 MacArthur Fellowship and a Foundation for Contemporary Art grant for theater.
-He serves on the board of Opera America, the Artist Council for the Hammer Museum,
+Sharon was honoured with a 2017 MacArthur Fellowship and a Foundation for Contemporary Art Grant for Theater.
+He serves on the board of Opera America and on the Artist Council for the Hammer Museum,